gbd77rc/esp32-iot-x509/docs/introduction.md

 ### Why NOT Google Cloud Platform (GCP)

 I will not cover Google Cloud Platform, as it currently stands.
 I believe it is currently not fully featured yet.
 I expect it to be in the next year, if Google don't do their normal, its not making money so lets close it mind set.
-GCP has survived a few years now so it just may do it, also last year it seemed they have given up to compete with AWS as a SAAS platform and gone thier own way.
+GCP has survived a few years now so it just may do it, also last year it seemed they have given up to compete with AWS as a SAAS platform and gone their own way.
 Which I am really glad about.
 We don't need another AWS look-a-like, but something different.

 ## The Application Story

-Once the device is registered and the cloud platform is recieving telemetry we will switch to how to show this data in a web based application.
-This application will make use of [OpenId Connect](https://openid.net/connect/) for authentication and the backend service for authorisation.
+Once the device is registered and the cloud platform is receiving telemetry we will switch to how to show this data in a web based application.
+This application will make use of [OpenId Connect](https://openid.net/connect/) for authentication and the backend service for authorization.
 Both Azure and AWS support OpenId Connect and I will show how to use [Key Cloak](https://www.keycloak.org/) for developing the application before being deployed to the cloud.

-### MultiTenant Story
+### Multi-Tenant Story

 This application is fine if its just the manufacturer who will see and want to the devices/data, but what if they are selling them to the end user.
-For that the application will need to support multitenant.
-This is will limit the device data to juse one tenant and if the tenant gives permission, some of the data can be given back to the manufacturer, like the aggregated telemetry feed.
+For that the application will need to support multi-tenant.
+This is will limit the device data to just one tenant and if the tenant gives permission, some of the data can be given back to the manufacturer, like the aggregated telemetry feed.

 Each tenant may have one user or multiple different users assigned, so roles will need to be given each user.
 Invitations process will need to be created so that the owner of the tenant can invite other users to manage or just view the data.